paulbuchan/TimeApps/Readme.md

 ---
 ---
 These are writen in basic HTML, CSS, and JavaScript so that they can easily be run without any additional tools/software installed.
 You can also use them on or off-line.
+The only file needed is <i>TimeApps.html</i>

 ---
 ---